owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-catching-bugs-webcheck.md

 that I've removed support for the old markup (using IDs instead of classes) to keep it as simple as possible.

-The astute reader might notice that this looks like PureScript.
+The astute reader might have noticed that it looks like PureScript.
 And it pretty much is PureScript, with some WebCheck-specific additions for temporal modalities and DOM queries.

 As for how WebCheck itself works, that's for a future post.